casey/just/README.md

 cases.
 These are covered by faster, more concise unit tests that call `unindent()` directly.

-Existing integration tests are in two forms, those that use the `test!` macro and those that use the `Test` struct directly.
-The `test!` macro, while often concise, is less flexible and harder to understand, so new tests should use the `Test` struct.
-The `Test` struct is a builder which allows for easily invoking `just` with a given `justfile`, arguments, and environment variables, and checking the program's stdout, stderr, and exit code .
+Integration tests use the `Test` struct, a builder which allows for easily invoking `just` with a given `justfile`, arguments, and environment variables, and checking the program's stdout, stderr, and exit code .

 ### Contribution Workflow